rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

 ```

 The session value is our access token.
 We can pluck that single
-item out easiest if we turn the JSON blob into a Python map.
+item out easiest if we turn the JSON blob into a Python variable.

 --

 # 3. Authentication

 1. Save [login-simple.py](login-simple.py) as [login.py](login.py)
-2. Open [login.py]
+2. Close **login-simply.py**
-3. You can close the edit window for **login-simply.py**
+3. Open [login.py]

 --